A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Related Work

 \subsection{Skeleton-based Action Recognition}

 Skeleton-based action recognition aims to classify actions from sequences of human keypoints.
-In early studies, RNN was a natural choice to handle the skeleton sequence.
-HBRNN \cite{du2015hierarchical} applied a hierarchical RNN architecture to model the long-range temporal dependency of the skeleton sequences.
-STA-LSTM \cite{song2017end} proposed an end-to-end spatial and temporal attention model to focus on discriminative joints of the skeleton within each frame of the inputs.
-Inspired by the success of CNN in image recognition, CNN-based methods have also been studied.
-HCN \cite{li2018co} treated the joint dimension as channels to aggregate different levels of spatiotemporal context information.
-TA-CNN \cite{xu2022topology} adopted a pure CNN architecture to model the irregular skeleton topology.
+In early studies, Recurrent neural network (RNN) based methods \cite{du2015hierarchical, song2017end} and Convolution neural network (CNN) based methods \cite{li2018co, xu2022topology, dang2020dwnet} are popular choices for solving the skeleton-based action recognition problem.
+However, both CNN-based and RNN-based methods overlook human topology and the spatial interactions between joints.

 The human body can be abstracted as a graph structure, which treats the joint as a node and the bone between two joints as an edge.
 Thus, GCN-based methods were introduced to this task.
 ST-GCN \cite{yan2018spatial} adopted GCN on the predefined spatial-temporal graphs to model the relations between joints.
 2S-AGCN \cite{shi2019two} modeled the correlation between two joints given corresponding features with the self-attention mechanism.
-CTR-GCN \cite{chen2021channel} proposed a channel-wise topology refinement graph convolution to model fine-grained relation.
+CTR-GCN \cite{chen2021channel} proposed a channel-wise topology refinement graph convolution to model fine-grained relations.
 InfoGCN \cite{chi2022infogcn} combined a learning objective and an encoding method to break the information bottleneck.
+HD-GCN \cite{lee2023hierarchically} effectively constructs an HD-Graph by decomposing every joint node into several sets to extract major adjacent and distant edges.
+DD-GCN \cite{li2023dd} constructs the directed diffusion graph for action modeling and introduces the activity partition strategy.
+BlockGCN \cite{zhou2024blockgcn} introduces BlockGC to streamline multi-relational modeling, reducing parameters while improving performance over traditional GCNs.

 With the popularity of transformers in computer vision, transformer-based methods have also been investigated for this task.
-ST-TR \cite{plizzari2021spatial} proposed a two-stream transformer architecture to model the spatial and temporal dimensions respectively.
-Hyperformer \cite{zhou2022hypergraph} applied transformer to model spatiotemporal features from the hyper-graph of the sequences.
+ST-TR \cite{plizzari2021skeleton} proposed a two-stream transformer architecture to model the spatial and temporal dimensions, respectively.
+Hyperformer \cite{zhou2022hypergraph} applied transformer to model spatial-temporal features from the hyper-graph of the sequences.
+ISTA-Net \cite{wen2023interactive} introduces the transformer to model spatial, temporal, and interactive relations simultaneously.
+STC-Net \cite{lee2023leveraging} proposes the novel STC module and Dilated Kernels for Graph Convolution, enabling adaptive spatiotemporal coverage and long-range dependency modeling without increasing parameters.
+SelfGCN \cite{wu2024selfgcn} combines graph convolution and self-attention via the MFSG module for modeling both local and global joint relationships and the TSSA module for learning temporal-specific spatial features, addressing limitations in long-range dependency modeling and uniform skeleton topology.